The International Space Station is about to become a film set.

-Veteran Russian cosmonaut Anton Shkaplerov, actor Yulia Peresild and film producer Klim Shipenko traveled to the International Space Station on Tuesday.
-Peresild and Shipenko will be filming segments for the movie “Challenge” – the first feature film shot in space.
+Veteran Russian cosmonaut Anton Shkaplerov, actor Yulia Peresild and film producer Klim Shipenko will travel to the International Space Station on Tuesday.
+Peresild and Shipenko will be filming segments for the movie “Challenge” – the first feature film set in space.

 The movie will tell the story of a surgeon who has to operate on a sick cosmonaut in space because his medical condition prevents him from returning to Earth to be treated.

-The three space travelers blasted off on board a Soyuz MS-19 spacecraft from the Baikonur Cosmodrome in Kazakhstan at 4:55 a.m.
+The three space travelers will launch aboard a Soyuz MS-19 spacecraft from the Baikonur Cosmodrome in Kazakhstan at 4:55 a.m.
 ET on Tuesday.
+The speedy Soyuz will deliver them to the space station around 8:12 a.m.

-The current crew on the space station, including European Space Agency astronaut Thomas Pesquet; NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur; Japan Aerospace Exploration Agency astronaut Aki Hoshide; and Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov; welcomed the trio aboard when the hatch opened at 11:01 a.m.
-This brings the current crew count on the station to 10.
+The current crew on the space station, including European Space Agency astronaut Thomas Pesquet, NASA astronauts Mark Vande Hei, Shane Kimbrough and Megan McArthur, Japan Aerospace Exploration Agency astronaut Aki Hoshide, and Roscosmos cosmonauts Oleg Novitskiy and Pyotr Dubrov, will all welcome the trio aboard when the hatch opens around 9:30 a.m.

 Live coverage of these events will be available on NASA’s TV channel and website.